cjdbarlow/bedside-notebook/anaesthesia/cthr/cthr-principles.md

 #Principles of Cardiac Anaesthesia

+>Cardiothoracic surgery has the anaesthetist and surgeon sharing the circulation.
+Anaesthetic management has to adapt to surgical requirements, and vice versa.

 *This covers the general considerations of cardiac anaesthesia except those relating to cardiopulmonary bypass, which are covered [here](/anaesthesia/cthr/cpb.md).*

 A cardiac anaesthetic needs to **prevent decompensation** by avoiding: